 Base 10 Blocks

-So I always started out with using actual base 10 blocks…even when I wasn’t a very good teacher, I at least did this!
-Ha!
-Just not as in depth or for as long as I should have.
-We simply count out the total number we need, draw circles on the table for our groups, then evenly split up the blocks.
+Starting off with base 10 blocks, we simply count out the total number we need, draw circles on the table for our groups, then evenly split up the blocks.
 This provides ample opportunity to talk about the need to trade out a hundred for 10 tens and a tens for ten ones.

 Base 10 Blocks in Place Value Chart

 Next, still using our base 10 blocks, we move on to organizing these blocks into a division place value chart.
 We write our divisor on the outside.
-Starting in the hundreds place, we try to make groups of whatever number we are dividing by, as shown in the example below.
+Starting in the hundreds place, we split the hundreds blocks into equal groups of whatever number we are dividing by.
 Whatever blocks are left and cannot be grouped, move to the next place value.
 We again have to practice exchanging hundreds for tens and tens for ones.
 We always talk about how hundreds aren’t allowed in the tens club!
-However many groups we make, is part of our answer.
-So if we are able to make 2 groups of hundreds, we place 200 at the top as part of our quotient, and so on.
+However many is in each group, is part of our answer.
+So if each group we make has 200, we place 200 at the top as part of our quotient, and so on.

 Base 10 Block Pictures in Place Value Chart

 The next part is one of my faves!
 So many lightbulbs and “ohhhh” moments!
 We completely take away the base 10 blocks and instead, write the value of each digit in the number into the place value boxes.
 So 534 would split into 500, 30, and 4…expanded notation whoop whoop!
 The picture below better shows how this connects directly to the step before.
 We also use the same language as when we had the pictures and blocks.
 Instead of saying how many times will 4 go into 5, we say how many groups of 4 can we make with 500.
 We continue this language the whole way through.